dkazakov8/reactive-route/vitepress/guide/index.md

 from project to project, so Reactive Route does not provide a boilerplate architecture for them.

-- **Modular Data Integration**: You can export any data from pages, and it is accessible through several built-in methods like `beforeEnter` and `beforeSetPageComponent`.
+- **Modular Data Integration**: You can export any data from pages, and it is accessible through a method `beforeComponentChange`.
 This is essential for SSR with modular/domain/per-page stores and serves as a powerful Dependency Injection mechanism.

 - **Server-Side Rendering**: An easy-to-use mechanism for pre-rendering pages on the server side with